polterguy/phosphorusfive/README.md

 Phosphorus Five
 ===============

-Phosphorus Five is a Web Operating System for developing complex and rich Ajax centric web apps.
+Phosphorus Five is a Web Application Framework for developing rich and highly interactive Ajax centric web apps.
 It contains an entirely unique programming language called _"Hyperlambda"_, which allows you to orchestrate your apps together, almost as if they were made out of LEGO bricks.
 For a 4 minutes long introduction and how to get started, watch the following [YouTube video](https://www.youtube.com/watch?v=KP69OnVz4vs).